ck37/garden-iot/README.md

 ![April 7, 2016](https://raw.githubusercontent.com/ck37/garden-iot/master/photos/garden-2016-04-07.jpg)

+Latest updates:

+* April 14 - Setup powerswitch tail II, so raspberry pi can water the garden ([short youtube vid here](https://www.youtube.com/watch?v=icgMhyhgxM0))!
+Also setup webcam for remote viewing.

 ## Phase 1 - Build garden

 The garden consists of a wooden window box with a plastic liner to prevent leaking.
 The soil is water retaining potting soil augmented with vermiculite and fertilizer.
 Plants are herbs: basil, chives, mint, rosemary, and thyme.
-The herbs were started from seed at my house under a separate system with a grow light, with the exception of the mint which I bought as a seedling
+The herbs were started from seed at my house under a separate system with a grow light, with the exception of the mint which I bought as a seedling.

 My office doesn't have a sink or water access, so a 5 gallon bucket serves as a reservoir.
 I used [this YouTube video](https://www.youtube.com/watch?v=xGPdEduEmL0) to create a spout for easier water pouring.
 I can refill the resevoir once a month or so.